This species is known as

 It is difficult to keep the African Red Snapper fish. (

 e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
-The pH levels shouldn't be outside of 8.0 - 8.3 since most marine fish are used to the mentioned range of pH values.
+The pH level should be stable, varying between 8.0 and 8.3 which is usual for marine fish.

 Juvenile specimen